SamIsrael/TIC-TAC-TOE/README.md

 # TIC-TAC-TOE

-## <center>This is my first project on python.
-And in this project I will be creating a Tic Tac Toe game using user-defined functions.

-## Let me walk you through the entire project.</center>
+ <center>This program/code can be used to create a TIC-TAC-TOE game.
+The code is based on python user-defined functions</center>